 The employee's gratuity fund scheme is Company's defined benefit plans.
 The present value of the obligation under such defined benefit plans is determined based on the actuarial valuation using the Projected Unit Credit Method as at the date of the Balance sheet.
-In case of funded plans, the fair value of plan Notes to the Financial Statements asset is reduced from the gross obligation under the defined benefit plans, to recognise the obligation on a net basis.
+In case of funded plans, the fair value of plan asset is reduced from the gross obligation under the defined benefit plans, to recognise the obligation on a net basis.